 This is all completely normal.
 The first thing you must recognise in order to push past this stage is that you are not failing at living abroad; you have a homesickness abroad.
 Your new life is not terrible in comparison to life back home; you are simply homesick.
-You have no reason to feel disappointed in your situation and your reaction to it, because guess what?
+There is no reason to feel disappointed in your situation and your reaction to it, because guess what?
 You are simply homesick, and it’s a normal part of the journey.

-Luckily, many people have been through this before, and we are here to share some wisdom that could help you adjust to life in a distant place:
+Luckily, many people have been through this before, and there are many things to do that could help you adjust to life in a distant place:

 Assure yourself that you’ve not just dropped off the map; everyone is still thinking about you, and probably missing and envying you more than you realise.
 Keep a Whatsapp group for friends, and make calls home when you can.
-It will give you a feeling of normality and connectedness that will shrink the distance.
+It will give you a feeling of normality and a connection with home that will shrink the distance.

 However, a word of warning:

 2. Don’t dwell on what is happening back home